So Much for the City

 So Much for the City is the debut album of the Irish indie/pop band The Thrills.
-It was released in May 2003 and quickly became the number one in the Republic of Ireland, where it spent 61 weeks in the top 75, and also won 'Album of the Year' at the national music awards.
-It was also very successful in UK, debuting at #3, remaining in the charts for 25 weeks, and gave them some attention in Europe, with the single "Big Sur" reaching #17 in the UK, which remains as their highest charted position in that country to date.
+It was released on 27 May 2003 and quickly achieved success in Ireland, spending 61 weeks in the top 75 of the Irish Albums Chart.
+The album also won 'Album of the Year' at the national music awards.
+It gained significant popularity in the UK, debuting at number 3 and remaining in the UK Albums Chart for 25 weeks.
+The single "Big Sur" reached number 17 in the UK Singles Chart, which remains their highest charted position in the country to date.